opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 **The appropriate benchmark sentence for an offence under s 128F**

 10     There has not hitherto been any pronouncement of this court setting out the appropriate sentencing benchmarks for such offences as were committed in this case.
 I refer here specifically to customs offences in relation to excise duty evaded when importing more than 2kg of tobacco products and my subsequent remarks should be read in this context.
 I accordingly set out some guidelines below.
-These guidelines may be applied in accordance with the general principle that like cases should be treated alike, but always in a flexible rather than rigid manner and with due regard to the circumstances of each case: see my remarks in _Edwin s/o Suse Nathen v PP_ [2013] 4 SLR 1139 (“ _Edwin s/o Suse Nathen_ ”) at [23].
+These guidelines may be applied in accordance with the general principle that like cases should be treated alike, but always in a flexible rather than rigid manner and with due regard to the circumstances of each case: see my remarks in _Edwin s/o Suse Nathen v PP_ <span class="citation">[2013] 4 SLR 1139</span> (“ _Edwin s/o Suse Nathen_ ”) at [23].

-11     In this context, I take this opportunity to reiterate some important points made by Chao Hick Tin JA in _Ong Chee Eng v PP_ [2012] 3 SLR 776 (“ _Ong Chee Eng_ ”):
+11     In this context, I take this opportunity to reiterate some important points made by Chao Hick Tin JA in _Ong Chee Eng v PP_ <span class="citation">[2012] 3 SLR 776</span> (“ _Ong Chee Eng_ ”):

  (a) A key principle that undergirds our system of criminal justice is that within the range of criminal sanctions prescribed by the law, the punishment should fit the crime and also the criminal: Ong Chee Eng at [23];